 (3) The “No trip tests” need to be carried out at the relevant values and times as shown in the Type Test Verification Report, Appendix 3 Form C to ensure that the protection will not trip in error.

-Figure A1.1.
-Micro-generator Test set up – Over / Under Voltage
+Figure A1.1 Micro-generator test set up – over / under Voltage

 A 1.2.3 Over / Under Frequency

-In addition to the EN 50438 over / under frequency tests the tests in this paragraph shall be undertaken into account.

 The Micro-generator shall be tested by operating in parallel with a low impedance, variable frequency test supply system, see Figure A1.2.
 Correct protection and ride-through operation should be confirmed during operation of the Micro-generator.
 The set points for over and under frequency at which the Micro-generator disconnects from the supply will be established by varying the test supply frequency.

 To establish a trip frequency, the test frequency should be applied in a slow ramp rate of less than 0.1 Hzs-1, or if this is not possible in steps of 0.05 Hz for a duration that is longer than the trip time delay, for example 1 s in the case of a delay setting of 0.5 s.
 The test frequency at which this trip occurred is to be recorded.
 Additional tests just above and below the trip frequency should be undertaken to show that the test is repeatable and the figure at which a repeatable trip occurs should be recorded on the Type Test Verification Report, Appendix 3 Form C.